genesiscommunitysuccess/docs/docs/03_server/04_event-handler/01_introduction.md

 :::

 All events created in the Event Handler are exposed as HTTP/HTTPs [REST endpoints](../../../server/integration/rest-endpoints/introduction/) automatically by the Genesis platform.
-You can use any http client, such as postman, to access these custom endpoints.
+You can use any HTTP client, such as postman, to access these custom endpoints.

 ## Open API